This blog may contain affiliate links. Read our disclosure policy for more info.

 About Santa Cruz, Bolivia

 Santa Cruz De La Sierra (as it’s formally called) is the largest city in Bolivia.
-It’s known as the economic hub of the country and the city barley resembles other Bolivian cities such as Sucre or La Paz.
-For one, Santa Cruz sits at an elevation of only 400 meters above sea level.
+It’s known as the economic hub of the country and the city barely resembles other Bolivian cities such as Sucre or La Paz.
+For one, Santa Cruz sits at an elevation of only 400 meters (1,300 ft) above sea level.
 When compared to La Paz (3,650 meters) it’s a welcome relief for those who enjoy warmer weather.

 The next biggest thing you’ll notice is the landscape.
 Santa Cruz borders the Amazon Rainforest and the city’s surroundings are lush and green.
 This change in scenery makes Santa Cruz a great place to visit in Bolivia for those wanting to experience Bolivia’s biodiversity.